UNITAS answers the most common questions here Datatilsynets standard contractual clauses as well as highlighting a number of changes.

 The first and last errors have not narrowed down in the English version of the Regulations.

 It must be assumed that it is quite harmless to correct the errors.
-At the same time, the Data Inspectorate will probably be able to rectify them as soon as possible.
+At the same time will Datatilsynet probably get them fixed as soon as possible.

 What does it mean that the Regulations take precedence?